Kwanjk/INST364-Password-Cracking-Project-/README.md

 # 🔐 Password-Security Simulator (2025 Final Prototype)

 This is an interactive educational simulation designed to **visually and experientially demonstrate the dangers of weak or reused passwords** in small to mid-sized organizations.
 Built with Streamlit, this prototype enables users, especially non-expert employees, to test password strength, explore real-world attack scenarios, and receive actionable coaching.
-The tool is grounded in cybersecurity principles and human-centered frameworks, specifically **Mental Models** and **Bounded Rationality**.
+The tool is grounded in cybersecurity principles and the human-centered framework of **Bounded Rationality**.

 ---